MicrosoftDocs/azure-dev-docs/articles/terraform/includes/comparing-terraform-and-bicep-integration-features.md

 If your goal is to automate deployments to any of the following environments, Terraform is likely the better option:

 - Virtualization environments
-- Multi-cloud scenarios - such as Azure and other cloud(s)
+- Multicloud scenarios - such as Azure and other cloud(s)
 - On-premises workloads

 Terraform interacts with other cloud providers or APIs using plugins called *providers*.
 There are several [Terraform Azure providers](../overview.md#terraform-providers-for-azure-infrastructure) that enable the management of Azure infrastructure.
 When coding a Terraform configuration, you specify the required providers you're using.
 When you run [terraform init](https://www.terraform.io/docs/commands/init.html), the specified provider is installed and usable from your code.